ciml-org/ciml-summer-institute-2022/reservations.md

 ## To get the most current reservations, run the following command on Expanse:
 ```
-scontrol show res
+[xdtr107@login01 ~]$scontrol show res
 ```
-* Note the dates for when the reservations are available.
+* Note that the eservations are available only for specific dates and times.

 ## UPDATE: Friday, 6/24/22